mkrell23/NowPlaying/README.md

 * User inputs a movie or show title.
 * App searches OMDB to retrieve a list of possible results with a plot synopsis and critical aggregate score.
 * User selects a movie of interest.
-* Searches Utelly for if Netflix, Hulu, Amazon Prime, iTunes, or Google Play is serving a given title.
+* Searches Utelly for if Netflix, Hulu, Amazon Prime, HBO, Vudu, iTunes, or Google Play is serving a given title.
 * Displays the provider of the selected movie in the console.
-* Saves to text file?
+* Saves movies to a JSON list and loads them to watch later

 User needs a key for the APIs used, saved in a text file.
 See the gitignore or WebInteraction code for details.
 Code Lou people: message me for said files.